ramsi123/Agrisight/README.md

 ## About Project
 https://github.com/ramsi123/Agrisight/assets/67065679/4a5be310-7b3e-4255-8a0b-a26f0d9b43ee

+## Features of Agrisight App
 - Authentication with google and email to Firebase Authentication
 - Plant information
 - Articles
 - Soil scanner with camerax and tensorflow lite